Károly Nemes: Coach

 Nemes coaching abilities were characterised as of the avant-garde Central European school, noted for his psychological preparation of the team before matches, beside a developed work in the physical condition of the players.

-In 1927 he was brought by SK Vojvodina president Kosta Hadži to Novi Sad where he first coached, briefly replacing main coach Otto Neczas.
+In 1928 he was brought by SK Vojvodina president Kosta Hadži to Novi Sad where he first coached, briefly replacing main coach Otto Neczas.
 He was the coach of the Bulgarian national team in 1930.
 Between Summer 1930 and September 1931 he coached Swiss side FC Luzern.
-He had a second coaching spell with Vojvodina in 1935, staying for almost two years.
+He had a second coaching spell with Vojvodina in 1932, staying for almost two years.

 He coached his former team SK Jugoslavija in 1933.
 Then he coached NAK Novi Sad winning with them the Novi Sad Football Subassociation League and a third place in the 1936 Yugoslav Football Championship.
 He coached in Germany, Switzerland and Bulgaria.
-During the 1930s he coached Cibalia Vinkovci.
+During the 1930s he also coached Cibalia Vinkovci.

 He later moved to Hungary and lived in Jánoshalma.